ilianareggio/ilianareggio.github.io/research.md

 **Work in Progress**

-* Do the Unemployed Pay Lower Prices?
-A Reassessment of the Value of Unemployment Insurance (with Rolf Campos), Revise and Resubmit

 * Graduating into a recession (with Alfonso Alba)

 * Moral Hazard versus Liquidity and the Optimal Timing of Unemployment Benefits (with Rolf Campos and Ignacio García-Pérez)